Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

-Here $\gamma$, $\alpha$, $\delta$ and $h$ are constants that depend on the details of the physical set-up such as the operator dimension, temperature or the initial state as well as the physical, evolving Hamiltonian.
+Here $\gamma$, $\alpha$, $\delta$ are constants that depend on the details of the physical set-up such as the operator dimension, temperature or the initial state as well as the physical, evolving Hamiltonian.
 Recall, that in the discrete series representation with scaling dimension $h$, $L_0 \ket{h,n} = (h+n) \ket{h,n}$, $L_{-1} \ket{h,n} = \sqrt{(n+1) (2h + n)} \ket{h,n+1}$, and $L_{+1} \ket{h,n} = \sqrt{n (2h + n -1)} \ket{h,n-1}$.
 Now suppose we start at $t=0$ with a highest weight state.
-Then, applying the recursion method or the moment method, the Krylov basis elements are $\ket{K_n} = \ket{h,n}$ by construction.
-Using this we also find that \be a_n=\gamma(n+h)+\delta,\qquad b_n=\alpha\sqrt{n(n+2h-1)}\,, \ee are the Lanczos coefficients.
+Then, applying the recursion method or the moment method, the Krylov basis elements coincide with the Lie algebra basis $\ket{K_n} = \ket{h,n}$ by construction.
+Using this we find that \be a_n=\gamma(n+h)+\delta,\qquad b_n=\alpha\sqrt{n(n+2h-1)}\,, \ee are the Lanczos coefficients.
 For coefficients of this form, one can solve the Schr\"{o}dinger equation \eqref{SchrodingerEq} analytically and a general form of the spread/Krylov complexity in this scenario is given by \be \mathcal{C}_K(t)=\frac{2h}{1-\frac{\gamma^2}{4\alpha^2}}\sinh^2\left(\alpha t\sqrt{1-\frac{4\gamma^2}{\alpha^2}}\right)\,. \ee This form also appears in other contexts such as the SYK model at large $q$.
-Indeed, for the growth of operator with dimension $h\sim 1/q$ we have $\gamma=0$ and $\alpha=\pi/\beta$.
+Indeed, for the growth of operators with dimension $h\sim 1/q$, we have $\gamma=0$ and $\alpha=\pi/\beta$ \cite{Caputa:2021sib}.
 Quantum speed limits have also been used to show that this form leads to the fastest possible universal growth of operators \cite{Hornedal:2022pkc}.
-More generally, \eqref{CSL2R} can be divided into three different classes depending on the relative magnitude of parameters.
-The class with $\gamma<2\alpha$ where complexity grows exponentially, the class with $\gamma>2\alpha$ where complexity is periodic and the intermediate class with exactly $\gamma=2\alpha$ where the spread complexity grows quadratically.
+More generally, \eqref{CSL2R} can be divided into three different classes depending on the relative magnitude of the parameters.
+The class with $\gamma<2\alpha$ where complexity grows exponentially, the class with $\gamma>2\alpha$ where complexity is periodic and the intermediate class with exactly $\gamma=2\alpha$ where the complexity grows quadratically.